 Before delving into therapeutic strategies, it’s essential to understand anxiety.
 Anxiety is a natural response to stress, danger, or uncertainty.
 However, when anxiety becomes chronic or excessive, it can lead to a range of physical, emotional, and cognitive symptoms.
 These symptoms may include restlessness, racing thoughts, muscle tension, irritability, and difficulty concentrating.

-Individual Therapy and Anxietytext
+Individual Therapy and Anxiety

 Individual therapy is a collaborative process between a trained therapist and a client.
 It provides a structured and confidential space for individuals to explore their thoughts, emotions, and behaviours.
 Therapists use evidence-based approaches to help clients manage anxiety effectively.
 Here are some strategies commonly employed: